enkidevs/curriculum/zapier/introduction/zapier-built-in-apps/zapier-email-and-sms.md

 The SMS built-in app is a bit limited, with only one possible action:
 - send a SMS
+    - sends a SMS to a phone number
     - a successful action means that the SMS is queued, but not sent

 Using these two built-in apps, you can set up triggers such that whenever your data changes you are alerted, no matter where you are.